PacktPublishing/Building-and-Automating-Penetration-Testing-Labs-in-the-Cloud/ch07/README.md

 ## Troubleshooting tips specific to the chapter

-### No space left on device error

-If you encounter a **no space left on device** error while running Terraform, feel free to run `du -h --max-depth=1 ~` to see which directory inside your CloudShell environment is taking up a bit of space.
-Once you have identified the directory, feel free to perform the necessary cleanup steps before proceeding to the next set of steps in this chapter.
-Make sure that you have a backup of the files and directories you are planning to delete before the actual deletion steps.

-Deleting the `vulnerable_s3_lab` resources (and directory) from *Chapter 3* is easy.
-After running `terraform destroy -auto-approve`, you can use the `rm -rf ~/vulnerable_s3_lab` command to delete the directory along with all the files inside it.

-Deleting the `backend` resources (and directory) will require a few additional steps to complete.
-Feel free to follow the steps discussed in the [Additional cleanup steps section of the CH 03 README.md file](../ch03/README.md#additional-cleanup-steps).

 ### AWS Cloud9

 In some cases, the Cloud9 instance fails to launch due to configuration issues in the VPC network settings.
 If you see an error similar to **Unable to access your environment... failed to create...**, you may need to use a different availability zone and/or use the default VPC when launching the Cloud9 instance.
 Alternatively, you may create a new VPC with public subnet(s) only to get things working quickly.
 You may use the VPC wizard and choose the VPC with a **Single Public Subnet** option.
 Once this new VPC has been created, use it along with the public subnet when configuring and creating a new Cloud9 instance.
 If none of this works, use a different region with an existing default VPC and try different subnets.